-2.1 Neighbourhood Plans have to be in general conformity with the Development Plan.
-This means that the policies and proposals in the Neighbourhood Plan should not be conflict with those in the National Planning Policy Framework (NPPF) and the Development Plan.
+2.1 Neighbourhood Plans have to be in general conformity with the Local Area Development Plan.
+This means that the policies and proposals in the Neighbourhood Plan should not be conflict with those in the National Planning Policy Framework (NPPF) and the adopted East Staffordshire Borough Council Local Plan.
 The following section sets out the planning policy framework for the Stretton Neighbourhood Plan.

-2.2 National Planning Policy Framework (NPPF)
+2.2 National Planning Policy Framework (NPPF)1

 2.2.1 The National Planning Policy Framework (NPPF) sets out the Government's planning policies and priorities.
-The following paragraphs are significant for the Stretton Neighbourhood Plan.
+Please see Appendix I for details of the paragraphs which are considered significant for the Stretton Neighbourhood Plan.